simshadows/small-web-apps-collection/README.md

-# Random Scripts and Programs
+# Sim's Random Scripts and Programs

 A bunch of small scripts and programs I made for various purposes.
 May as well stash them somewhere.

+Look around and maybe you'll find something useful? idk